davidtys/railstheman/README.md

 ## Features

-You can see the list of your articles and sort them, create a new one, show it and edit it.
+It uses <a href='http://www.tinymce.com/'>TinyMCE</a> as editor with the gem<a href='https://github.com/spohlenz/tinymce-rails'>tinymce-rails</a>, and <a href='https://github.com/joequery/Stupid-Table-Plugin'>Stupid jQuery Table Sort</a> to sort the articles table.

-It uses my <a href='https://github.com/davidtysman/writetheman'>Writetheman</a> gem to manage the middleman files, <a href='https://github.com/Nerian/bootstrap-wysihtml5-rails'>Wysihtml5</a> as editor and <a href='https://github.com/joequery/Stupid-Table-Plugin'>Stupid jQuery Table Sort</a> to sort the articles table.
+With my <a href='https://github.com/davidtysman/writetheman'>Writetheman</a> gem to manage the middleman files,

 ## The Quote